How Controlled Burns Work

 Advertisement

 And there are other reasons for controlled burning, too.
 Back in the 1960s, experts in Yosemite National Park were puzzling over the fact that there were no baby sequoias growing in the shadow of the giant elders.
 While these titans can live for thousands of years, they're not immortal.
 They need to reproduce.
 But they weren't.
-One researcher, a Dr. Richard Hartesveldt, suspected that fire might have something to do with it.
-For decades, the park service had been diligently suppressing wildfires to help preserve the forest according to their mandate.
-Hartesveldt experimented with small-scale controlled burns and discovered that his hunch was correct.

-Giant sequoias are highly fire resistant.
+Giant sequoias are highly fire-resistant.
 They can easily survive low-intensity fires, and it turns out they desperately need those fires to reproduce.
 The heat opens up the sequoia cones and releases the seeds.
 By clearing out undergrowth, the fires uncover bare soil in which the seeds can germinate, and the new canopy gaps allow sunlight to reach the seedlings.
 The park service now lights carefully supervised and controlled burns. [source: National Park Service].

-Fire doesn't just destroy, it helps regenerate.
+Fire doesn't just destroy; it helps regenerate.

 Advertisement